Sermorelin vs. Ipamorelin.

 To assist researchers, our team made a series of test purchases from various vendors and rated them according to cost, shipping times, and customer service.
 Our favorite vendor by far is Core Peptides.

 We like them because:

-- Research Peptides is a US-based company that ships all over the world.
+- Core Peptides is a US-based company that ships all over the world.
 Researchers in the US should receive their order within a couple of days, while those based internationally can expect a 7- to 10-day delivery window.